cmmedu/iterative-xblock/README.md

 - **Min questions**: Sets the minimum number of questions a student is required to answer.
 Setting this value to 0 mandates that all questions must be answered.
 This option is accessible only when at least one question is defined.
 - **Enable download**: Allows for the downloading of the XBlock content as a PDF document.
 This functionality is only enabled if there are no questions within the module.
 - **Submit button message**: Defines the text displayed on the submit button.
-- **Submitted button message**: Indicates the text that appears on the submit button after a student submits an answer.
 - **Display button message**: Text displayed on buttons used to view previous answers.
 - **No answer message**: Message displayed in the event that no previous answer is available.